TheOdinProject/curriculum/rails_programming/introduction/installing_rails.md

 gem install rails
 ~~~

-Once the installation finishes, you can check if everything went well by running the following command:
+Once the installation finishes, you can check if everything went well by restarting your terminal and running the following command:

 ~~~bash
 rails -v